Bluetooth gateway

 Examples of compatible sensors among [our list](https://decoder.theengs.io/devices/devices_by_brand.html: Mi Flora, Mi jia, LYWDS02, LYWSD03MMC, ClearGrass, Mi scale, iBBQ, TPMS

-# Receiving signals from BLE tracker devices for Presence detection
+# Receiving signals from BLE devices for Device Tracker detection

-The gateway can detect BLE trackers from Tile, Nut, TagIt and iTag, as well as other devices with additional properties decoding like Mi Band, Amazfit, RuuviTag and others indicated as Presence Trackers in the compatible BLE devices list (opens new window), and automatically creates a device tracker entity following the Home Assistant discovery convention (if auto discovery is activated).
+The gateway will detect BLE trackers from Tile, Nut, TagIt, iTAG, Gigaset G-Tag, TicWatch GTH (Pro), Teltonika FMT100 vehicle tracker and Bosch Nyon eBike computers, as well as other devices with additional properties decoding like Mi Band, Amazfit, RuuviTag and others indicated as Device Trackers in the compatible BLE devices list (opens new window), and automatically create a device tracker entity following the Home Assistant discovery convention (if auto discovery is activated).

-The entity created can be attached to a person to leverage presence detection.
+The devicen tracker entity created can be attached to a person to leverage presence detection.
 The away

 or not home